 Our directors have been divided into two groups-interested directors and independent directors.
 Interested directors are interested persons as defined in the 1940 Act.
-Our Board of Directors' chair, James E. Keenan, is the Company's interested director.
-Mr. Keenan is an interested director because of his position with the Advisor.
+Our Board of Directors' chair, Steven F. Sterling, and James Maher, our Board of Directors' former Chairman and the former Chief Executive Officer of the Company, who is not standing for re-election at this year's annual meeting of stockholders, are the Company's interested directors.
+Mr. Sterling is an interested director because he is an officer of the Company and because of his position with the Advisor, and Mr. Maher is an interested director because he formerly received compensation from the Advisor.
 In part because the Company is an externally-managed investment company, the Board of Directors believes having an interested chairperson that is familiar with the Company's portfolio companies, its day-to-day management and the operations of its investment adviser enhances, among other things, its understanding of the Company's investment portfolio, business, finances and risk management efforts.
-In addition, the Board of Directors' believes that Mr. Keenan's position with the Advisor better allows for the efficient mobilization of the Advisor's resources at the Board of Directors' behest and on its behalf.
+In addition, the Board of Directors believes that Mr. Sterling's position with the Advisor better allows for the efficient mobilization of the Advisor's resources at the Board of Directors' behest and on its behalf.

-On March 7, 2017, the Board of Directors approved the appointment of William E. Mayer to the newly created role of Lead Independent Director.
-Mr. Mayer has been a Director of the Company since 2005.
-The Board of Directors believes that the addition of this position will allow each director to enjoy more effective, accurate and efficient communication with the Company, the Advisor and management, and will facilitate the timely transmission of information among such parties.
+The Board of Directors does not have a lead independent director.
+The Board of Directors believes its current size and the composition and leadership of its committees allow each director to enjoy full, accurate and efficient communication with the Company, the Advisor and management, and facilitates the timely transmission of information among such parties.